 - Also, all sections now carry four new areas in the Knowledge Areas – Key Concepts, Trends and Emergent Practices, Tailoring Considerations and Adaptive/Agile Considerations.

-Each of these new changes are going to play a major role in your learning, so it would be worthwhile to get used to these new alterations and changes.
+Each of these new changes is going to play a major role in your learning so it would be worthwhile to get used to these new alterations and changes.